AirQA: A Comprehensive QA Dataset for AI Research with Instance-Level Evaluation: Supplementary Experiments and Settings

 To provide a reference for the difficulty of the \dataset dataset, we recruit \num{3} students with expertise in artificial intelligence to answer \num{98} questions sampled from our \dataset dataset.
 They are strictly prohibited from using any form of LLM and are only allowed to search the internet.
 Each question has a time limit of \num{20} minutes.

 Results in table~\ref{tab:human_study} show that \dataset is a highly challenging dataset, even human experts are only able to achieve a relatively high score within the time limit, rather than a perfect one.
+Meanwhile, all three participants report difficulty in identifying the correct papers, particularly when multiple sources are involved, and two additionally note challenges in understanding domain-specific terminology.